ShadowDara/xournalpp-pluginhub/README.md

 ## Still TODO

+- [ ] add a settings or about window to show the software and framework version
 - [ ] Branch Protection rules for PRs
 - [ ] PR Templates
 - [ ] update and make the Readme